World Chambers Federation Bylaws

 4.2.4 The Executive Committee shall take actions and decisions for meeting the objectives of WCF and, in particular, shall:

-- prepare the WCF Annual Report and the WCF programme of action (including budget), to be submitted to the WCF General Council;
+- prepare the WCF Annual Report and the WCF programme of action (within the overall framework of the ICC Programme of Action and annual budget process), to be submitted to the WCF General Council;

 - work with the ICC on the strategic development of the WCF, including budget and other financial matters;